 Will I keep my spot on the waitlist?

 Yes, customers who opt for the Best Effort service will maintain their place on the waitlist for Residential service.
-You’ll be able to convert to the normal Residential service when capacity opens in your area.
+Your account will automatically convert to Residential service when capacity opens in your area.
+That makes this service a much better deal than Starlink Roam for people who don’t need a portable dish to use at multiple locations.

 Here are the official Best Effort speed specifications: